-Finding cheap insurance for teenagers is hard.
-Most traditional car insurance companies charge extremely high rates.
-That’s because most car insurance companies base their pricing on statistics that show new drivers are more likely to be involved in car accidents.
+Finding cheap car insurance for teens is hard.
+Most traditional insurance companies charge extremely high rates, especially when it’s car insurance for new drivers.
+That’s because most car insurance companies base their pricing on statistics that show new drivers such as 15, 16, 17, 18, and 19 year olds are more likely to be involved in car accidents.
 Plus, teenagers don’t have a credit score or driving history to consider for risk assessment.

 But, at Root Insurance, we use new mobile technology through our app to base your auto insurance rate primarily on your driving behavior—and that applies to your teen, too.